geris1337/dockerapp/README.md

 ### Launching the container

-Run these commands to launch the app, we assume you already have docker.
+Run these commands to launch the app, we assume you already have docker installed.

 Let's clone the repository
 ```